-Positionally embedding tokens allowed transformers to represent non-rigid relationships between tokens (usually, words), which is much better at modelling our context-driven speech in language modelling.
+Positionally embedding tokens allowed transformers to represent non-rigid relationships between tokens (usually, words), which is much better at modeling our context-driven speech in language modeling.
 While the process is relatively simple, it's fairly generic, and the implementations quickly become boilerplate.

 In this short guide, we'll take a look at how we can use KerasNLP, the official Keras add-on, to perform

 KerasNLP is a horizontal addition for NLP.
 As of writing, it's still very young, at version 0.3, and the documentation is still fairly brief, but the package is more than just usable already.

 It provides access to Keras layers, such as

 TransformerDecoder, which makes building custom transformers easier than ever.

 To use KerasNLP in our project, you can install it via

 pip install keras_nlp

 Once imported into the project, you can use any